 1.2 Spacing and Sizing

-Consistency in spacing is the "hidden" ingredient of a professional UI.
-Establish a base unit (typically 4px or 0.25rem) and build your scale from there.
-Tailwind v4 automatically maps these to utilities, so p-4 will look up --spacing-4.
+Consistency in spacing is what makes a UI feel cohesive and premium.
+Choose a solid base unit (like 4px or 0.25rem) and scale it up.
+Tailwind v4 automatically maps spacing variables directly to your utility classes, so p-4 looks up --spacing-4 instantly.

-A common mistake in design systems is using Specific Tokens directly in components.
-For example, using text-blue-500 for your primary buttons.
+A classic mistake is using primitive tokens directly in your component files, like applying text-blue-500 to all your primary buttons.
 This is a trap.
-If your brand color changes from blue to purple, you have to find and replace thousands of classes.
+If your brand color ever changes from blue to purple, you'll have to manually hunt down and replace thousands of classes.

-Instead, you must implement Semantic Mapping.
-You map your specific colors to their functional roles.
+Instead, use Semantic Mapping to tie your specific shades to functional roles.

 @theme {